 View the Excused student absences due to communicable disease policy.

-Upon notification of the absence and receipt of proper documentation, each faculty member shall excuse the student from class and provide an opportunity to complete missed exams, quizzes, and other required work.
-Ultimately, the student is responsible for all material covered in class and must work with each individual professor as soon as they return to complete any required work.
+Ultimately, the student is responsible for all material covered in class and must work with each individual instructor as soon as they return to complete any required work.

 View the Student Bereavement policy.

-Losing someone close to you is very hard and we are sorry for your loss.
-While University policy limits excused absences to be granted for the loss of a family member, the Dean of Students Office will send a courtesy absence notification and will note it is due to the loss of a close friend.
-Please refer to your course syllabi or contact your instructors directly to determine if the absence will be excused or if you will be permitted to make-up work.
+While University policy limits excused absences to be granted for the loss of a family member, the Dean of Students Office will send a courtesy absence notification for the loss of friend/family friend.
+This notice informs instructors of the reason for the absence, but does not direct them to excuse the student.
+Students should refer to their course syllabi or contact their instructors directly to determine if the absence will be excused or if they will be permitted to make-up work.

 In accordance with state laws and regulations (330 ILCS 60/5.2), a service member enrolled in an institution of higher learning who is unable, because of his or her military service, to attend classes on a particular day or days has the right to be excused and to reschedule a course examination administered on such day or days.
 The faculty and administrative officials shall make available to the service member an opportunity to make up any examination he or she has missed because of his or her military service.